 This looks very logical.
 As the modulation bandwidth of the interferer increases the amount of energy spilled inside the victim’s receiver bandwidth increases.
 Therefore we would expect the CW interferer to have the minimum impact on the victim’s receiver outside the receiver bandwidth, which is experimentally verified.

-LoRa modulated Interferer
+LPWAN-CSS modulated Interferer

-In this experiment the interferer is a LoRa modulated signal with 125kHz bandwidth.
+In this experiment the interferer is a LPWAN-CSS modulated signal with 125kHz bandwidth.
 Both the minimum (SF12) and maximum (SF7) data rate are measured.
 The interferer duty cycle is 100%.